Survivor Benefit Plan (SBP)

 Reserve and National Guard Soldiers at age 60 who had enrolled in RCSBP with Options B or C

 At age 60 RCSBP for non-regular Retired Soldiers becomes SBP.
 Line of Duty determination not applicable.
-Must pay RCSBP premiums at non-regular retirement.
+Must pay RCSBP and SBP premiums starting at non-regular retirement.

 Reserve and National Guard Soldiers at age 60 who had not enrolled in RCSBP (elected Option A)